 Inkscape differs from GIMP’s raster editing and photo manipulation capabilities as Inkscape is meant for vector design.
 Bonus: if you’re a screen printer who also provides embroidery services, Inkscape is a great option as it has a free plugin called inkstitch that is meant for embroidery designers.

-FreeHand Separation Studio allows you separate Adobe and Corel PDF files, and also automatically converts process colors to spot colors when opening said files.
+FreeHand Separation Studio allows you to separate Adobe and Corel PDF files and also automatically converts process colors to spot colors when opening said files.
 It also allows for color separation of RGB TIFF files.
-Overall, Separation Studio can save you some time when it comes to separating colors, but if you’re looking for essential software only, the design software mentioned earlier are already capable of color separation.
+Overall, Separation Studio can save you some time when it comes to separating colors, but if you’re looking for essential software only, the design software tools mentioned earlier are already capable of color separation.

 2. Production and Operations

 Now that you’ve got your design tools, it’s time to think about another significant aspect of your screen printing business.
-The tools you use to manage the production process are essential as your designs are only able to be printed when your production process is clear.
+The tools you use to manage the production process are essential, as your designs are only able to be printed when your production process is clear.

 Here are the top screen printer software that are essential to your production and operations.